 First, a word of caution.
 What you read isn’t what you get.
 The Internet is good at getting us to buy things we don’t need by telling us it’s “the best” this or that.
 Choosing the right VPN is important because we are going to trust it with our privacy and security.

-Here are two good questions to ask when choosing a VPN provider:
+Here are the questions to ask when choosing your VPN provider:

 - Will it protect my privacy and security the way it claims?
 Does it leak DNS queries?
 Does it keep log files?
 Does it have any unsavory billing practices? (we want these answers to all be NO)